IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

   curl -X POST -H 'Content-type: application/json' http://localhost:8080/api/admin/externalTools --upload-file fabulousFileTool.json

-If you'd like to allow the external tool to be used in previews on the file page, you can define it in the manifest using the `hasPreviewMode` parameter.
+Note that some tools will provide a preview mode, which provides an embedded, simplified view of the tool on the file pages of your installation.
+This is controlled by the `hasPreviewMode` parameter.

 Listing All External Tools in Dataverse
 +++++++++++++++++++++++++++++++++++++++